Manufacturing Risk Insights

 - Have your local fire department conduct a pre-planned visit to your building to identify potential hazards and plan fire suppression priorities.

-It’s hard to imagine a terrorism threat or a large-scale natural disaster affecting your area.
+Preparing for a Disaster Situation It’s hard to imagine a terrorism threat or a large-scale natural disaster affecting your area.
 That said, it is vital that you establish a plan to cope with these threats.
 Here are some important disaster preparation tips to consider:

 - Keep copies of insurance policies and other critical documents in a safe and accessible location (e.g., a fireproof safe).